What is Arete?

 Aristotle & Virtue Theory: Crash Course Philosophy #38.
 See also the utilitarian virtue theory, social contract theory, Kant’s categorical imperative, and other virtue theories on Crash Course Philosophy.

-TIP: The existentialists believed that things don’t have an innate essence, Aristotle did, and that makes him an essentialist.
-Innate essence in any and all things, in its most exalted form, is areté.
+TIP: The existentialists believed that things don’t have an innate essence, Plato and Aristotle did, and that makes them essentialists (Plato even more the more Realist Aristotle).
+Innate essence in any and all things, in its most exalted form, is arete.
 See our page on essentialism vs. existentialism.

 It should be understood that the terms “moral” and “virtue” do not refer specifically to what is moral or virtuous in regards to religion or the state.
 Neither does the term refer to ethics or one’s purpose in life.
 It doesn’t refer directly to good and evil either.
 Instead, it refers to fundamental moral virtue all authority figures (the state, church, society, schools, and other “elders”) should seek to exemplify and teach the next generation, specifically those expected to have influence.

-Virtue is a different concept than evil or sin.
+TIP: Virtue is a different concept than evil or sin.
 The opposite of virtue is described instead as vice.
+Learn more about virtue and vice.

 In this matter of thinking, we can romanticize the teaching of Alexander the Great by Aristotle, or the teaching of Plato by Socrates, or even Aristotle by Plato understanding that showing the path of excellence to those in the highest positions of influence has a powerful butterfly effect.